michael-cheney1/SDR/Tracking_Aircraft.md

 1. Download the file. [https://www.jetvision.de/manuals/rtl1090a.zip](https://www.jetvision.de/manuals/rtl1090a.zip) then extract the contents of the zip file.&#x20;
 2. Download the file. [https://osmocom.org/attachments/download/2242/RelWithDebInfo.zip](https://osmocom.org/attachments/download/2242/RelWithDebInfo.zip) then extract the contents of the zip file.&#x20;
 3. In the folder where you extracted the contents of the `RelWithDebInfo.zip` file navigate to the `x32` subfolder and copy the files `rtlsdr.dll` & `libusb-1.0.dll`.
-Hold the ctrl key and select both files then right click and select `copy`.
+Hold the ctrl key and select both files then right click and select `Copy`.

 <figure><img src="images/image (18).png" alt=""><figcaption></figcaption></figure>